Ray Boyd

-Raymond ("Ray") Boyd (born 28 June 1951) is a former athlete from Australia, who competed in the Pole vault.
+Raymond Boyd (born 28 June 1951) is a former athlete from Australia, who competed in the Pole vault at the 1972 Summer Olympics and the 1976 Summer Olympics.

+Biography

-Boyd won eleven Australian Championships in the Pole Vault, ending his career on a high note when winning the gold medal at the 1982 Commonwealth Games in Brisbane.
+Boyd won twelve Australian Championships in the pole vault, ending his career on a high note when winning the gold medal at the 1982 Commonwealth Games in Brisbane.
 He competed in two Olympics and three Commonwealth Games from 1970 to 1982.
 He was coached by Wal Chisholm.

 Boyd's best vault of 5.30 metres was achieved in Melbourne on 15 March 1976.
+Boyd also won the British AAA Championships title at the 1975 AAA Championships.

 His wife, Denise Boyd (née Robertson) was also a Commonwealth Games champion and double-Olympic finalist at 200 metres.
 The Boyds have three children, all of whom are successful athletes: